luoshao23/CFA/level_2/Financial_reporting_and_analysis_and_corporate_finance.md

 + Just like the current rate method, common stock and dividends paid are remeasured at the historical rate.
 + Expenses related to nonmonetary assets such as COGS, depreciation expense, and amortization expense are remeasured based on the historical rates prevailing at the time of purchase.
 + Revenues and all other expenses are translated at the average rate.
 + Remeasurement gain or loss is recognized in the income statement.
-This results in more volatile net income as compared to the current rate method whereby the translation gain or loass is reported in shareholders' equity.
+This results in more volatile net income as compared to the current rate method whereby the translation gain or loss is reported in shareholders' equity.

 | Items | Temporal Method | Current Rate Method |
 | ----- | --------------- | ------------------- |